View the Comprehensive Catalog at lamar.edu/catalog

 Course Number: 5315

-Credit Hours: 3 Title: Numerical Analysis Course Description: Algorithms for solving linear and non-linear equations and systems thereof.
-Interpolating polynomials, finite difference approximations of derivatives, techniques of numerical integration.
-One-step and multi-step methods for solving ordinary differential equations and systems thereof.
-Prerequisite: MATH 2415 with a minimum grade of C and COSC 1336 with a minimum grade of D Offered: Other |
+Credit Hours: 3 Title: Numerical Analysis Course Description: In this course the student constructs, analyzes, and implements algorithms for solving numerically problems from continuous mathematics.
+We discuss Algorithms for solving linear and non-linear equations and systems thereof; Interpolating polynomials; finite difference approximations of derivatives; techniques of numerical integration; One-step and multi-step methods for solving ordinary differential equations and systems thereof. |

 Course Number: 5319

-Credit Hours: 3 Title: Design of Experiments Course Description: Experimental design and analysis of experiments are developed as tools of the manufacturing and process industries.
-Analysis of variance, randomized blocks, Latin-squares design, general factorial design, 2k and 3k design are treated in detail.
-Prerequisite: MATH 3370 or its equivalent Offered: Other |
+Credit Hours: 3 Title: Design and Analysis of Experiments Course Description: Experimental design and analysis of experiments are developed as tools of the manufacturing and process industries.
+This course provides a rigorous review of analysis of variance, randomized blocks, Latin-square design, general factorial design, 2^k and 3^k design. |

 Course Number: 5320

-Credit Hours: 3 Title: Modern Algebra Course Description: Groups, rings and the theory of fields.
-The theory of fields includes the study of subfields, prime fields, algebraic fields extensions and Galois fields.
-Prerequisite: Graduate standing and Mathematics 3350 or 3351 with a minimum grade of C |
+Credit Hours: 3 Title: Modern Algebra Course Description: The course is designed to explore the fundamentals of Modern Algebra.
+We discuss at a graduate level the topics of Groups, Rings, and the theory of Fields.
+This course focuses on the study of subfields, prime fields, algebraic fields extensions and Galois fields. |

 Course Number: 5325

-Credit Hours: 3 Title: Partial Differential Equations Course Description: Boundary value problems with simple geometries in 1,2, or 3 space dimensions for the heat equation, wave equation, and potential (Laplace) equation, separation of variables, Fourier Series, Sturm-Liouville eigenvalue problems and Helmholts equation, Rayleigh Quotient, introduction to finite difference methods.
-Prerequisite: Grade of C or better in MATH 3301, and graduate standing or permission of instructor Offered: Other |
+Credit Hours: 3 Title: Partial Differential Equations Course Description: This course aims to provide a graduate level foundation on the fundamental concepts of partial differential equations, and their connection with physical processes.
+The course focuses on the discussion of boundary value problems with simple geometries in 1, 2, or 3 space dimensions for the heat equation, wave equation, and Laplace’s equation, separation of variables, Fourier Series, Sturm-Liouville eigenvalue problems, Helmholtz equation, Rayleigh Quotient, finite difference and spectral numerical methods. |

 Course Number: 5328

-Credit Hours: 3 Title: Appl Linear Algebra/Matrix Thy Course Description: Matrix factorizations, canonical forms, orthogonality, matrix norms, projectors, least squares, generalized inverses, singular values.
-Prerequisites: MATH 2318 and MATH 3301 with a minimum grade of C in each Offered: Fall |
+Credit Hours: 3 Title: Appl Linear Algebra/Matrix Thy Course Description: Matrix factorizations, canonical forms, orthogonality, matrix norms, projectors, least squares, generalized inverses, singular values. |

 Course Number: 5330

-Credit Hours: 3 Title: Linear Algebra II Course Description: Vector-spaces, linear transformations, matrices, determinants, eigenvalues, eigenvectors, canonical forms, bi-linear mappings and quadratic forms.
-Prerequisite: MATH 2318 and MATH 2414 with a minimum grade of C in each Offered: Other |
+Credit Hours: 3 Title: Linear Algebra II Course Description: Vector-spaces, linear transformations, matrices, determinants, eigenvalues, eigenvectors, canonical forms, bi-linear mappings and quadratic forms. |

 Course Number: 5331

 Credit Hours: 3 Title: Special Topics Course Description: Advanced topics in mathematics to suit the needs of individual students.
-Course may be repeated for a maximum of six semester hours credit when the topic varies.
-Prerequisite: Graduate standing and consent of instructor Offered: Other |
+Course may be repeated for a maximum of six semester hours credit when the topic varies. |

 Course Number: 5340